doswelleth-zz/lambda-house-weekly/second-edition.md

 was a _Sprint Challenge_.
 Every week at Lambda School we are (somewhat) evaluated on our weekly progress to assess our readiness to move on to the next week.
 I was... not ready.
 To be honest, I am beginning to feel a little overwhelmed.
-The slanted issue I am facing is my shortcomings have nothing to do with the lessons taught.
+The slanted issue I am facing is my shortcomings have nothing to do with the lessons being taught.

 The instructor is exceptional.